 LARGE ANIMAL EMERGENCY RESCUE TRAINING - SAFETY AND SUCCESS THROUGH PREVENTION, PREPAREDNESS, AND PARTNERSHIPS

-Course Format Options: 2-4 Hour Audio/Visual Presentations and 24-Hour Interactive Training Courses
+Course Format Options: 2-8 Hour Audio/Visual Presentations and 24-Hour Audio / Visual and Interactive Training Courses

 Students: Hands-On Participants and Observers (Emergency Responders, Veterinary Professionals, Animal Control and Wildlife Officers, Humane Welfare and Rescue Organizations, Equine and Livestock Owners, etc.)